 P-traps, the curving section of pipe you can see under the sinks in your house, perform a vital function for any plumbing fixture in a building.
-Shower and bathtub drain pipes must incorporate a P-trap; otherwise the health and safety of anyone in the building will be jeopardized by sewer gasses entering the building.
+Shower and bathtub drain pipes must incorporate a P-trap; otherwise the health and safety of anyone in the building will be jeopardized by sewer gases entering the building.

-Sewer gasses not only smell bad, especially if they invade your home, but they also can harm the health of anyone who inhales them for an extended period.
+Sewer gases not only smell bad, especially if they invade your home, but they also can harm the health of anyone who inhales them for an extended period.

-A P-trap provides protection from sewer gasses coming into your house.
-The sewer gasses would travel up the drainpipes from the sewer and eventually exit out the tub or shower's drain if no device were in the way.
-A P-trap will stop the sewer gasses from coming further up the drain line.
+A P-trap provides protection from sewer gases coming into your house.
+The sewer gases would travel up the drainpipes from the sewer and eventually exit out the tub or shower's drain if no device were in the way.
+A P-trap will stop the sewer gases from coming further up the drain line.

 Because of the curved shaped of a P-trap, the trap ideally will be full of water at any given time.
 The sewer gases will rise to the trap but will not travel through the water.